martinheidegger/api-supertest/Readme.md

 json     | [Joi](https://github.com/hapijs/joi) based json validator to be used for validating files result   | Result as a string to validate the content against.
 (Does not work in combination with ```json```).
-Can also be a [!!js/function](https://github.com/nodeca/js-yaml#user-content-supported-yaml-types) to perform your own tests. maxRedirects | Number of redirects to follow. (default: none) after    | A function will be called before this test is run (syntax: [!!js/function](https://github.com/nodeca/js-yaml#user-content-supported-yaml-types))
+Can also be a [!!js/function](https://github.com/nodeca/js-yaml#user-content-supported-yaml-types) to perform your own tests. maxRedirects | Number of redirects to follow. (default: none) before    | A function will be called before this test is run (syntax: [!!js/function](https://github.com/nodeca/js-yaml#user-content-supported-yaml-types)) after     | A function will be called after this test is run (syntax: [!!js/function](https://github.com/nodeca/js-yaml#user-content-supported-yaml-types))

 Test can also contain a (recursive!) ```derive``` statement that allows you to specify multiple tests in a faster fashion: